pgniewko/fastmath/README.md

 COMPILING - LINUX
 ==================================================
-To compile a test, one needs to symbolically link configuration and Make file.
+To compile a test, one needs to symbolically link configuration and Make files.
 Those files are in a directory: ```compile_files```.
-For example to run trigonometric function test type in a command line:
+For example to run the trigonometric function test, you neet to type in a command line:

 ```
 ln -s ./compile_files/config_sin.mk config.mk